skoolkid/skoolkit/sphinx/source/commands.rst

 * ``polarity`` - the EAR bit reading for the first pulse on the tape: ``0`` (the default) or ``1``; the default of ``0`` works for most tapes, but some require ``polarity=1``
+* ``timeout`` - the number of seconds of Z80 CPU time after which to abort the simulated LOAD if it's still in progress (default: 900)
 * ``trace`` - the file to which to log all instructions executed during the simulated LOAD (default: none)